LiangBeam9810/AquaGS_GUI/README.md

 AquaGS offers click-by-click running from inputting variant call file (.vcf) to the final mate allocation scheme.
 No need to prepare anything just except variant call file and phenotype file(.csv).

 Everything Genomic Selection(GS) workflow needs are contained by AquaGS, such as preprocessing,effect testing,breeding-value calculating and mate allocating.Users no longer need to switch between software on different platforms.
-At the sametime, we  provide **[detailed tutorial](#jumpInstall)** to install (), try to put a lot of power into your hands by making easy things easy, and hard things possible.
+At the sametime, we  provide **[detailed tutorial](#jumpInstall)** to install, try to put a lot of power into your hands by making easy things easy, and hard things possible.

 ![](./AquaGS/Md/Allpage.png)